fabrizioT/bCombat/readme.txt

 +   http://www.youtube.com/watch?v=GZ3PC-mrGE4
 +   http://www.youtube.com/watch?v=8u8bUqCppG4

 CREDITS
 ----------------------------------------

 bCombat was created by Fabrizio_T.
-It's dedicated to BIS and to the whole OFP/ARMA community.
+It's dedicated to the OFP/ARMA community and to BIS.
 This mod wouldn't have seen the light without the support of the testers:

 +   Mustangdelta